SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Related Work

 \subsection{Generative Image Compression}

 Generative image compression shifts the objective from pixel fidelity to semantic consistency.
 It achieves high-quality reconstruction through extremely limited semantic guidance.
-For GANs-based methods, Mentzer et al.\cite{mentzer2020high} proposed a high-fidelity generative compression framework that inputs quantized latent representations into both the generator and discriminator for optimization.
+For GANs-based methods, Mentzer et al.\cite{mentzer2020high} proposed HiFiC that inputs quantized latent representations into both the generator and discriminator for optimization.
 Muckley et al.\cite{muckley2023improving} proposed a non-binary discriminator based on quantized local image representations obtained from a VQ-VAE autoencoder.
 Such GAN-based methods often suffer from training instability and mode collapse, and are prone to generating structural artifacts that deviate from the original semantic content.

-Diffusion models have demonstrated significant potential in image compression, offering a new technical pathway for generative compression.
-Most prevailing approaches rely on sparse multimodal guidance to steer the generative model towards high-quality reconstruction.
-For instance, Lei et al.\cite{lei2023text+} leveraged a pre-trained Text-to-Image generation model to achieve high-quality reconstruction by transmitting only textual prompts and sketches.
-Grassucci et al.\cite{grassucci2023generative} introduced the first generative semantic communication framework based on diffusion models.
-Li et al.\cite{li2021cross} proposed a cross modal semantic compression framework for visual data, exploring the transformation of highly redundant visual inputs into compact, human-interpretable domains.
-In another study, Li et al.\cite{li2024misc} presented a Multimodal Image Semantic Compression framework that integrated LMM into the codec for the first time.
-Careil et al.\cite{careil2023towards} combined a VQ-VAE-like encoder with a diffusion-based decoder, using vector-quantized latent representations and text descriptions to condition the image generation process.
-However, under ultra-low bitrate, existing methods still suffer from issues such as semantic deviation and structural distortion in reconstructed images.
+Diffusion models have demonstrated significant potential in image compression, offering a new technical pathway for generative compression\cite{xue2026one}.
+Lei et al.\cite{lei2023text+} achieved high-quality reconstruction using only text prompts and sketches via a pre-trained model.
+Li et al.\cite{li2026structure} proposed FPD-IC, a two-stage conditional diffusion framework for balancing structural fidelity and perceptual quality.
+Gao et al. proposed M-CMC\cite{gao2024rate}, which decouples images into structure and texture, utilizing a novel reinforcement learning approach to optimize rate-distortion performance.
+In another study, Li et al.\cite{li2024misc} presented a framework called MISC that integrated LMM into the codec for the first time.
+Gao et al. introduced MKIC\cite{gao2025exploring}, which provides valuable insights by combining natural visual knowledge with human language to achieve high-quality reconstruction.
+Careil et al.\cite{careil2023towards} combined vector-quantized latent representations and text to condition the generation process.
+However, at ultra-low bitrates, these methods often provide incomplete guidance for diffusion-based reconstruction, leaving the source content underconstrained and causing semantic deviation.